Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Methods

 \subsection{PSF Analysis and Wave-Encoding Parameter Optimization}

 ~\\ To examine the benefit of incorporating wave-encoding into the Shuffling model, the PSF of MPRAGE Shuffling and MPRAGE Wave-Shuffling was calculated for a k-space sampling mask where $25\%$ of all phase and partition encodes was sampled uniformly at random and each encode was sampled exactly once.
 The matrix size assumed was $256 \times 256 \times 256$ with a turbo factor (TF) of $256$.
 The PSFs calculations were implemented using MATLAB (MathWorks, Natick, MA).

-\tab The Bloch equation was used to simulate the signal evolution across the echo train during the inversion recovery of MPRAGE using a flip angle of $9^\circ$ and $T_1$ relaxation values uniformly sampled across the range $[50, 5000]$ milliseconds at 10 millisecond intervals.
-In order to be robust to $B_1^+$ variation, the signal simulations were repeated for MPRAGE flip angles across the range $[6.3, 11.7]$ degrees with a step size of $0.9^\circ$.
-An echo spacing of $8.1$ ms was assumed for the simulations.
-Through the Singular Value Decomposition (SVD), the signal ensemble was observed to be well represented by a rank two subspace ($< 0.5 \%$ error).
+For simplicity and to aid visualization, only the first two basis vectors (corresponding to the two largest singular values) are used.

 \tab Delta images $\delta_1$ and $\delta_2$ were passed through the Shuffling and Wave-Shuffling forward models (Equations \eqref{eq:shfltpsf} and \eqref{eq:wshfltpsf}) to obtain ``\customsubscript{PSF}{1}'' and ``\customsubscript{PSF}{2}'' for Shuffling, and ``\customsubscript{WPSF}{1}'' and ``\customsubscript{WPSF}{2}'' for Wave-Shuffling respectively.